Headache & Migraine Management Physiotherapists Watson Headache® Approach Practitioner Bondi Junction, Eastern Suburbs Sydney

 SUNCT: Short-lasting Unilateral Neuralgiform with Conjunctival-Injection & Tearing

-Sufferers typically experience bursts of moderate to severe burning, piercing, or throbbing pain, usually on one side of the head and around the eye or temple.
+Sufferers that come into our Bondi Junction Eastern Suburbs Sydney clinic typically experience bursts of moderate to severe burning, piercing, or throbbing pain, usually on one side of the head and around the eye or temple.
 Pain normally peaks within seconds of onset.
 Sometimes it follows a pattern of increasing and decreasing intensity over a period of 5 seconds to 4 minutes.
 Episodes usually occur during daylight hours only.

-Receive Your Own Tailored Headache or Migraine Management Plan from Our Bondi Junction Eastern Suburbs Physiotherapy Studio
+Receive Your Own Tailored Headache or Migraine Management Treatment Plan from Our Bondi Junction Eastern Suburbs Sydney Physiotherapy Studio

 Whilst all these headache types and more are recognised as individual conditions, many have overlapping signs and symptoms, which suggests a common cause.
-This cause, hypersensitivity in the brainstem nerves, can be identified by an accredited Watson Headache ® Approach physiotherapist and treated with its associated specialised physiotherapy techniques at JW Physical Health.
+This cause, hypersensitivity in the brainstem nerves, can be identified by an accredited Watson Headache ® Approach physiotherapist and treated with its associated specialised physiotherapy techniques at JW Physical Health in Bondi Junction Eastern Suburbs Sydney.
 If we cannot determine a problem in the upper neck and are unable to reproduce your same headache pain, we can determine very quickly if physio treatment will be successful.

-Almost everyone gets headaches from time to time, and many are nothing to worry about.
+Almost everyone gets a headache from time to time, and many are nothing to worry about.
 But if you get particularly bad and ongoing headaches that disrupt your normal daily activities, work or personal life, it’s time to seek support.